 DIY slime seems to be fairly popular for kid’s sensory activities.
 What’s not to love?
 It’s squishy and colorful, and you can mix it up using ingredients you have at home and watch the magical chemistry transformation take place.
-We’ve made our share of glitter slime combinations.
 Here are some fun glitter slime recipes to inspire your kids’ next science project.

 Babies learn something new every day.
 They may not show evidence of their growing knowledge base until later, but every action and interaction teaches a baby something new.
 Babies and toddlers learn about color and textures every time they do a tactile or sensory activity.
 They learn new words and social interactions from their care takers.
 Teaching a baby or toddler new skills can be a lot of fun!
 Here are some interactive activities with pom poms to help babies and toddlers learn about color and size.
 Preschoolers can even do math with pom poms!